Mrcubix/OTD.EnhancedOutputMode/README.md

 ## What about Touch Gestures

 - For Native Gestures (Only recommended on Linux), see the [Native Gestures Plugin](https://github.com/Mrcubix/Native-Gestures/releases/tag/0.1.0)
-- For Touch Gestures, see the [Touch Gestures Plugin](https://github.com/Mrcubix/Touch-Gestures) (Available via the Plugin Manager)
+- For Non-Native Touch Gestures, see the [Touch Gestures Plugin](https://github.com/Mrcubix/Touch-Gestures) (Available via the Plugin Manager)

 ## Touch Supported Tablets (Tested)